ABDIASIS-arch/ABDIASIS-arch/README.md

 I'm **ABDIASIS HIS SIMAIL**, a passionate Front-End Web Developer and Computer Science Student at the University of Hargeisa.

-I enjoy creating modern, responsive and user-friendly websites that help businesses and individuals establish a strong online presence.
+I enjoy building modern, responsive and user-friendly websites that help businesses and individuals establish a strong online presence.

 ### 🎯 Current Focus